TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 The controversy is not simply about one company or one satellite.
 It concerns whether commercial operators should be permitted to use the shared night sky as a delivery medium for a paid service, without meaningful international consent or regulatory oversight.

-STAKEHOLDER SENTIMENT MAP — ORBITAL ILLUMINATION CONCEPT
+STAKEHOLDER POSITIONS — ORBITAL ILLUMINATION CONCEPT

-PROFESSIONAL ASTRONOMY / IAU97% OPPOSED
+PROFESSIONAL ASTRONOMY / IAUOPPOSED

-WILDLIFE / ECOLOGY GROUPS90% OPPOSED
+WILDLIFE / ECOLOGY GROUPSOPPOSED

-VENTURE CAPITAL / INVESTORS78% BULLISH
+VENTURE CAPITAL / INVESTORSCOMMITTED

 // The Scientific Objections